leedavidr/grunt-artifactory-artifact/README.md

 #### decompress
 Type 'Boolean'

 When 'true', the artifact will attempt to be decompressed.
 Defaults to 'true'.
+Currently supports extensions 'tgz','jar','zip', and 'war'.

 This parameter comes from `grunt-contrib-compress`.
 You can read about it at [github.com/gruntjs/grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress).